Arsenal humiliated 5-0 by City in worst start in its history | Sports-Games

 Unai Emery and, now Mikel Arteta, have been brought in to try to revive Arsenal's fortunes.
 But the Gunners look further than ever from getting back into the Champions League, let alone winning the title for the first time since 2004.

-City was able to deploy a short free kick routine and had the space for a passing interchange before Bernardo Silva's high ball into the penalty area evaded the defense and Torres tapped in.
+The city was able to deploy a short free-kick routine and had the space for a passing interchange before Bernardo Silva's high ball into the penalty area evaded the defence and Torres tapped in.

 Arsenal was playing to type — even Xhaka was sent off.
 The fourth red card in his five years at Arsenal was produced after a two-footed lunge on João Cancelo.